ShilpaChh/JavaScript_Fundamentals/README.md

 found in languages such as Ruby.
 It will also let you reinforce concepts you've already learned.

-In this first module, you'll learn the basics of Javascript by pairing through a series of exercises, either building on previous knowledge or discovering new concepts.
+In this module, you'll learn the basics of Javascript by pairing through a series of exercises, either building on previous knowledge or discovering new concepts.
 You'll then build a more complex coding challenge using all of those new concepts.